-Shin Splints is a commonly seen condition at The Foot Clinic.
+Shin Splints is a commonly seen condition at TFC Podiatry.
 This condition is characterised usually by pain or aching down the inside of the shin bone.
 It occurs in the middle to lower third of the shin.
 The onset of pain can be during or even after running or walking.

 Research has found that individual’s with a pronated (flat) foot type have a far greater risk of developing shin splints (Yates et al, 2004).

 1. Flat feet (excessive pronation)

 2. Inappropriate footwear

 3. Training errors: overuse or doing too much too soon.

 It is advisable to seek treatment for this condition as soon as possible so we can limit your time away from your favourite or chosen sporting acitivity.
 If medial tibial stress syndrome is not picked up early stress fractures can start to develop in the tibia.